ifly7charlie/onglide/readme.md

 - Mysql server with a database
 - Node and Yarn
-- Apache with caching modules (you can deploy the front end somewhere like vercel as well)
+- Apache with caching modules (you can deploy the front end somewhere like vercel as well), it also works well behind cloudfront

 #### Steps